 Marula oil is derived from the fruit of the Sclerocarya birrea or marula fruit tree.
 The marula plant is native to the southern parts of Africa.
-The marula fruit tree were once a rare find in this area but are now widely cultivated.
+The marula fruit trees were once a rare find in this area but are now widely cultivated.

 The marula tree has a traditional history and was often considered to be a sacred tree in the areas it is native to.
-The tree was linked to fertility practices and was though to bring a happy marriage.
+The tree was linked to fertility practices and was thought to bring a happy marriage.
 This traditional history crossed paths with traditional medicine as marula oil was often used in medicinal practices throughout Africa.

-The fruit, from which the oil is derived is a hard brown nut with a white kernel.
+The fruit, from which the oil is derived, is a hard brown nut with a white kernel.
 The oil is pressed or boiled from the kernel, much like other nut or seed oils.
 The oil that is produced is a lightly yellow hued oil with a light nutty scent.
 Marula oil is rich in protein, making it beneficial in hair and nail treatments.

 As for the benefits of marula oil, it may help to improve the condition and appearance of the hair and nails, providing a source of protein.
 It is also a lightweight oil that is a great moisturizer for all skin types including acne-prone, sensitive or congested skin types.

 the good: Marula oil may help to improve the condition and appearance of the hair, skin, and nails.
 It acts as a source of protein which particularly benefits the hair and nails which are protein-dense.
 It is also a lightweight oil that helps to moisturize any skin type without causing congestion or breakouts.